sandsturm/whatsapp-converter/README.md

 2. The resultset is a CSV file which you can import into your favorite calculation application such as Excel or LibreOffice.
 You can also directly export to a spreadsheet file and do create a pivot table.

 ## Dependencies
 If you want to install the dependencies manually, use pip.
+On some computers you might need to replace pip by pip3.
 ```shell
 pip install tqdm pyexcel pyexcel-xlsxw pyexcel-ods3 xlwt
 ```